AMD's Xeon W-Killing 64-Core Threadripper Pro Lands in Lenovo ThinkStation P620

 Lenovo built the chassis around many of the fundamental design tenets of its ThinkStation portfolio, including support for flexible graphics configurations, tool-less PSUs, and interchangeable fans, but the company worked closely with AMD to accommodate Threadripper Pro's 280W TDP.

 The company paid particularly close attention to its cooling solution.
-The system features a custom-built air cooler for the processor (sorry, we don't have pics or details yet), and uses a dedicated air channel to optimize thermal dissipation.
+The system features a custom-built air cooler for the processor (sorry, we don't have pics or details yet), and uses a dedicated air channel in tandem with larger fans to optimize thermal dissipation.

 Threadripper Pro Benchmarks and Software Support

-Both Lenovo and AMD shared internal performance benchmarks that outline pretty impressive performance from the Threadripper Pro processors, but as always, we should take vendor-provided benchmarks with a grain of salt and wait for independent third-party testing as the final word on performance.
+Both Lenovo and AMD shared internal performance benchmarks that outline impressive performance from the Threadripper Pro processors, but as always, we should take vendor-provided benchmarks with a grain of salt.
 That said, the test results generally align with our performance expectations given the improvements and what we already know about the both the Threadripper client chips and EPYC data center silicon from our own testing.

 Many of Intel's competing dual-socket solutions have to contend with the vagaries of the NUMA subsystem, which carves the system up into distinct banks of near and far memory.
 That can reduce the performance advantage of using two processors to reach higher core counts, while AMD obviously benefits from using a single processor that has uniform access to all eight memory channels.